I’m a fan of low-pH cleansers, so I’m excited to try Pyunkang Yul Low pH Pore Deep Cleansing Foam.

 Texture

-The Pyunkang Yul Low PH Pore Deep Cleansing Foam comes out as a cream but foams up right away when lathered.
+The Pyunkang Yul Low pH Pore Deep Cleansing Foam comes out as a cream but foams-up right away when lathered.

 It foams pretty nicely, and it does its job cleansing well and removing makeup like my nonwaterproof mascara.